Jean Pronovost: Biography

-Jean Pronovost played his Junior hockey for the Niagara Falls Flyers.
-In his rookie year he won the scoring title for the team, as well as "Rookie of the Year".
+Pronovost played his junior hockey for the Niagara Falls Flyers.
+In his rookie year, he won the scoring title for the team, as well as Rookie of the Year.

-He was acquired by Pittsburgh along with John Arbour from the Boston Bruins on May 21, 1968 for the Penguins 1969 first round draft pick (4th overall Frank Spring) and cash.
+He was acquired by the Pittsburgh Penguins along with John Arbour from the Boston Bruins on May 21, 1968 for the Penguins 1969 first round draft pick (4th overall Frank Spring) and cash.

 Pronovost was a consistent scorer who scored 40 goals four times.
 He was also the first member of the Pittsburgh Penguins to score 100 points in a season and 50 goals in a season.
-Pronovost played his junior career with the Niagara Falls Flyers.

 He was traded to Atlanta by Pittsburgh for Gregg Sheppard on September 6, 1978 and was sold to Washington by Calgary on July 1, 1980.

 Pronovost coached Shawinigan Cataractes of the QMJHL 1994 to 1996; the Quebec Rafales of the IHL 1996-97 and Rouyn-Noranda Huskies (QMJHL) 2000-01.